DavidKozdra/PolySuggest/README.md

 # PolySuggest

-This is a basic app that allows users to sumbit issues and complaints annonomously to certain emails in florida polytechnic university.
+This is a basic app that allows users to submit issues and complaints anonymously to certain emails in Florida polytechnic university.

 #Home Page